edgedb/edgedb/docs/intro/quickstart/setup.rst

 .. edb:split-section::

-  Let's quickly take a poke around the empty database with our CLI REPL.
+  Quickly take a poke around the empty database with the CLI REPL.

   .. code-block:: sh